jerry9321/HomeLab/README.md

 - Kustomize overlays enable environment-specific customization and modularity.

 ## Deployment & Management
-- Use `kubectl apply -k` or let Flux handle deployment of manifests.
+Flux handles deployment of manifests.
 - Talos is used for cluster lifecycle management (provisioning, upgrades, etc.).
 - (Planned) CI/CD pipeline for manifest validation and automated deployment.